odoo/documentation/content/administration/upgrade.rst

 Assistance
 ----------

+TODO refactor section and add info from "Requesting help from Odoo" (smartclass)

 If you encounter an issue in the **test database**, please get in touch with Odoo Upgrade Support via the `Odoo Support page <https://www.odoo.com/help>`_.